bacilladoro/karaClass/readme.md

  TButton: a button<br/>
  TStBar: a panel at the top of the screen.
 It contains TStatus object.<br/>
  TKeyboard: a complete qwerty keyboard<br/>
+ TBigTime: A panel displaying date and time

+ Added a screensaver timeout (BigTime after a minute of inactivity)

  A TButtons panel can be in group mode ie only all TButton are in toggle mode but only one can be On.<br/>
  A TButton can be a simple push button or a toggle button (bistable) with or without an image and with a caption.<br/>